martintnr/PRISM/vignettes/PRISM_vignette.md

 ```

 The final step is to run the PRISM pipeline.
-If you have a *Zscore* column in your GWAS data, PRISM will process
+If you have a *standard_beta* column in your GWAS data, PRISM will
-them.
+process them.
-If you do not, the Zscores will be computed with
+If you do not, the standardized effect sizes will be computed with
 $\frac{tstat}{\sqrt{(sample \ size)}}$.
 If you formatted your data
 according to LHC-MR guidelines and the previous steps worked, everything
 should run automatically.